veradec/vihla/README.md

 A lightweight native Android wrapper for academia.srmist.edu.in, built with Kotlin to deliver a faster, cleaner mobile experience while preserving all academic functionality.

+## Download

+You can download the latest APK from the [releases page](https://github.com/veradec/vihla/releases).

 ## ✨ Features

 - 🚀 Native Android interface optimized for Academia.edu